 Hi [ candidate’s name ],

+Thanks for your application to [ your company ].
+I would like to confirm that we have received your application and everything checks out.
+You will hear back from us by [ insert the ending date of the screening stage ].
 If you have any questions, don’t hesitate to contact [ contact person’s name ] at [ contact person’s email or phone number ].

 [ Your name ]

-Why you should act: 83% of professionals say they would change their mind about a role because of a negative interview experience.
-Failing to prepare here is shooting yourself in the foot.
-What’s worse: you’re likelier to hire the wrong ones.
+It also means you’re more likely to hire the wrong people.
 Laszlo Bock, SVP of People Operations at Google, points out, “Typical, unstructured job interviews were pretty bad at predicting how someone would perform once hired.”

 - Can you describe your biggest achievement there?

 - Can you describe a time when you solved a difficult problem relating to your expertise?

 - Get feedback from the interviewer(s) within the same day.
 Log every note and comment in your ATS.

 - Check in with your applicants.
 See how they feel about the interview and how they think you could make the process better.
 (Learn more about follow-up questions.)